Can I learn SEO on my own?

-You may be a business owner in need of more leads, a college student wanting to learn more about Digital Marketing, or someone just trying to start out in the industry.
+You may be a small business owner in need of more leads, a college student wanting to learn more about Digital Marketing, or someone just trying to start out in the industry.
 Sooner or later, you asked yourself the question…where do I start learning SEO?
 The answer to that is simply; where do you want to start?

 Internet marketing consists of a great deal of categories and even then, many people are experts in smaller specialties.
 Where do you want to begin?